 During my visit, I spent a few hours simply exploring the small town.
 Its charming shops feature everything from ornate cowbells to high-quality Swiss ski gear, and I stopped by a cute cafe offering piping hot lattes and an ever-rotating list of soups.

-For a quick bite, I recommend Airtime, a cozy breakfast nook with friendly staff packed with equally friendly travelers and locals.
-There, you can sip on a tasty latte or hot cocoa paired with a sweet treat; or if you’re fueling up for a day of exploring, there’s an assortment of savory breakfast meals to prep you for a day in the mountains.
+For a quick bite, I recommend Airtime, a cozy cafe and bakery with friendly staff packed with equally friendly travelers and locals.
+At this breakfast nook, you can sip on a tasty latte or hot cocoa paired with a sweet treat; or if you’re fueling up for a day of exploring, there’s an assortment of savory breakfast meals to prep you for a day in the mountains.

 For dinner, munch on traditional German food like schnitzel or sausage at Weidstuebli.
 Hotel Oberland is another worthwhile dining option.
 It’s part hotel, part superb fine dining.
 A popular and well-known Swiss dish you can enjoy there is the savory grated potato rosti.